 After quite a morning of sightseeing, it’s likely that you’ve worked up quite an appetite.
 There are a lot of places to eat in Toledo, but some are better than others.

 We highly recommend starting your lunch like the Spaniards do with an aperitivo – we suggest heading to La Malquerida de la Trinidad which has excellent vermouth on tap (de grifo in Spanish).
 You will also get a snack with your drinks.

 If you’re after a traditional Spanish tapas bar in Toledo, then look no further than Bar Skala, which cooks up regional specialities in a very rustic setting.
-You will also get a complimentary tapa with a drink order here – as is customary in this area of Spain.
+You will also get a complimentary tapa with a drink order here – as is customary in this area of central Spain.

 Museo del Greco

 After filling up at a leisurely lunch, it’s time to make your way to another side of the city and take in a bit of culture at the Museo del Greco or El Greco Museum.

 This museum is dedicated to the celebrated Rennaissance-era painter El Greco, who spent much of his life in Toledo